ReGround: Improving Textual and Spatial Grounding at No Cost: Experiments

 \subsection{Comparison with GLIGEN}

-\paragraph{\textbf{Textual-Spatial Grounding Trade-off.}} We first examine the trade-off between textual and spatial grounding for both GLIGEN~\cite{li2023gligen} and our \methodname{}, the rewired version of GLIGEN, while varying the scheduled sampling parameter $\gamma$ from 1.0 to 0.1.
+\paragraph{\textbf{Textual-Spatial Grounding Trade-off.}} We first examine the trade-off between textual and spatial groundings for both GLIGEN~\cite{li2023gligen} and our \methodname{}, the rewired version of GLIGEN, while varying the scheduled sampling parameter $\gamma$ from 1.0 to 0.1.

-Fig.~\ref{fig:graph_main_coco} presents the graphs for CLIP score~\cite{hessel2021clipscore} and YOLO score~\cite{wang2023yolov7} measured using the MS-COCO-2014 and MS-COCO-2017 datasets.
-Using the MS-COCO-2014 dataset, when reducing $\gamma$ from 1.0 to 0.1, the CLIP score of GLIGEN varies from 30.44 to 31.65, while the YOLO score significantly drops from 58.13 to 22.75 (red curve in Fig.~\ref{fig:graph_main_coco}).
+Fig.~\ref{fig:graph_main_coco}-(a), (b) present the graphs of CLIP score~\cite{hessel2021clipscore} and YOLO score~\cite{wang2023yolov7} measured on the MS-COCO datasets~\cite{lin2014mscoco}.
+In MS-COCO-2014, when reducing $\gamma$ from 1.0 to 0.1, the CLIP score of GLIGEN varies from 30.44 to 31.65, while the YOLO score significantly drops from 58.13 to 22.75 (red in Fig.~\ref{fig:graph_main_coco}).
 In contrast, our \methodname{}, (blue in Fig.~\ref{fig:graph_main_coco}), demonstrates a notably superior trade-off between textual and spatial grounding.
 Specifically, with $\gamma$ set to 1.0, \methodname{} already achieves a CLIP score of 31.29, accounting for 70.25\% of GLIGEN's total improvement in CLIP score when $\gamma$ is reduced from 1.0 to 0.1.
 Despite this significant increase in CLIP score, the YOLO score remains largely unchanged, marking 56.96 which represents only a 3.31\% decrease in the range of YOLO score variation for GLIGEN when $\gamma$ is adjusted from 1.0 to 0.1.
 Moreover, when varing the $\gamma$, the plot for \methodname{} (blue) is constantly on the upper right side of GLIGEN (red), signifying a more advantageous trade-off across varying $\gamma$.
-The same pattern is observed in the MS-COCO-2017 dataset, where our \methodname{} achieves 68.33\% of the increase in CLIP score of GLIGEN while only compromising YOLO score by 2.62\% compared to the decrease for GLIGEN.
+The same pattern is observed in MS-COCO-2017, where our \methodname{} achieves 68.33\% of the increase in CLIP score of GLIGEN while only compromising YOLO score by 2.62\% compared to the decrease for GLIGEN.